 At the moment, however, women make up only 10% of the UK’s regular armed forces, a figure which is reflected across many Nato members, and account for 14% of the UK’s reserve forces.

-We are dismissing women from the armed forces because “that’s the way it’s always been done”, and that’s nonsense; we should be open to trying new things, and the fact our militaries already have women serving in some roles without any operational catastrophes seeming to befall the units rather puts paid to the lie that having mixed or female units is somehow going to destroy the effectiveness of the military.
+We are dismissing women from the armed forces because “that’s the way it’s always been done”, and that’s nonsense; we should be open to trying new things, and the fact our militaries already have women serving in some roles without any operational catastrophes befalling the units puts paid to the lie that having mixed or female units is somehow going to destroy the effectiveness of the military.

 Progress, however, is very slow and very inconsistent.
 There is a particular view of the armed forces that seems to permeate throughout society – that it should be a male-only or male-dominated force, and that any changes will leave this country hopelessly undefended.

-The Armed Forces (Flexible Working) Bill 20187 that is currently going through Parliament will allow recruits to work part-time, making a career in the armed forces more attractive to those with a family.
+The Armed Forces (Flexible Working) Bill that’s currently going through Parliament will allow recruits to work part-time, making a career in the armed forces more attractive to those with a family.
 Have some part-time soldiers will not end the ability of the service to defend us – it will allow people the opportunity to choose the life-style that suits them.